ionos-cloud/ionosctl/docs/commands/loadbalancer/list-nics.md

 ## Description

-Use this command to get a list of attached NICs to a Load Balancer from a Data Center.
+Use this command to retrieve a list of NICs associated with the Load Balancer.

 Required values to run command: